Can I Use Distilled Water For Fish Tank

 It is important to remember that distilled water does not contain any minerals or nutrients that are essential for aquarium life.
 To remedy this, mineral drops can be added to the distilled water before introducing it into the tank.
 Mineral drops contain trace elements such as calcium, magnesium, potassium, and iron which are necessary for healthy fish growth and development.

-See also Is It Better To Use Distilled Water In Humidifier
+See also Does Distilled Water Have Chlorine In It

 When preparing distilled water for a fish tank, it is also important to use only clean containers when collecting and storing it.
 The containers should be washed thoroughly with hot soapy water before being used so as to avoid contamination of the distilled water with bacteria or other impurities from other sources.